incentivizinggood/vize/docs/pagination.md

 ### Examples of cursor pagination.

-An example query with forward pagination.
+An example SQL query with forward pagination.
 This is used when going to the next page.

 ```SQL
 SELECT ...
 FROM ...